mikarinneoracle/gcn-micronaut-atp-price-spa/README.md

 2. Create the VS Code project by cloning this repo locally.
 After cloning remove the git directory from project root by <code>rm -rf .git</code> in the project terminal.
 3. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-dev.yml#L12"><code>application-dev.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step.
 4. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-oraclecloud.yml#L12"><code>application-oraclecloud.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step.
-5. Build and run the app locally in VS Code:
+5. Build and run the app locally in VS Code by navigating to <code>Application.java</code> under <i>oci/src/main/java/com/example/</i> directory and clicking the Start button &#9655;.
+You can also build and run from the terminal by:
 <pre>
 ./gradlew && ./gradlew oci:build -x test
 java -jar oci/build/libs/oci-1.0-SNAPSHOT-all.jar
 </pre>
-After the first full build you should also be able to run the project from the VS Code Run button.
 <p>
 This will work locally since I'm configuring the environment <code>dev</code> by default in
 <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/java/com/example/Application.java#L31"><code>Application.java line 31</code></a> (in the GCN generated project the default environment is <code>oraclecloud</code>).